 Time: 02:00 PM Eastern Daylight Time

 2014 to 2016 will without a doubt be remembered as the years with the most consolidation in the history of the Semiconductor industry.
-Starting in 2014 with announcements such as the acquisition of Hittite Microwave by Analog Devices for $2.45 Billion, 2015 saw the largest semiconductor acquisitions and mergers in history with the $37 Billion acquisition of Broadcom by Avago, the $40 Billion merger of NXP and Freescale Semiconductors or the $16.7 Billion acquisition of Altera by Intel to name a few.
-The trend continues into 2016 as Analog Devices announced the acquisition of Linear Technology for $14.8 Billion and Qualcomm acquired NXP for $47 Billion, the largest financial acquisition in the history of the Semiconductor business.
+From announcements such as the acquisition of Hittite Microwave by Analog Devices for $2.45 Billion in 2014, to the $40 Billion merger of NXP and Freescale Semiconductors in 2015, to the $47 Billion acquisition of NXP by Qualcomm, some of the largest semiconductor acquisitions and mergers in history occurred during this short, two-year span.
 The number of companies involved and the financial scale is unprecedented.

-Finally, semiconductor companies are also looking to improve margin and/or market share by buying competitors or selling off less profitable business lines.
-All this acquisition, merger and product line sales creates risk and complexity for companies as they struggle to understand the supply chain availability of electronic parts they depend on to manufacturer their products.
-Additionally, this creates significant changes the manufacturing landscape as top manufacturers have seen tremendous revenue growth and market share has steadily increased for the top five manufacturers of specific device types.
+Unfortunately, all this acquisition, merger and product line sales creates risk and complexity for companies as they struggle to understand the supply chain availability of the electronic parts they depend on to manufacturer their products.
+Additionally, these trends create significant changes in the manufacturing landscape: top manufacturers have seen tremendous revenue growth and market share has steadily increased for the top five manufacturers of specific device types.

 Director, Parts Content